Varshi292/RoastWear/submission/sprint4.md

 - Implemented session tracking and storage on a persistent database.
 - Added stricter validation on user input with corrective error messages.
 - Added a Logout feature to log the user out, delete their session, and destroy their cookie.
+- Purchase button triggers a transaction, everything in the cart gets cleared and an entry is stored in the purchases table in cart_data_database.db
+- Adding things to the shopping cart stores that information in the backend, thus signing in on another device will populate the cart again

 ## Issues Not Completed and Reasons